-Large data set guidance and worksheets
+Large data set guidance

-The new AS and A-level Mathematics specifications require students to study a large data set during their course of study.
+The AS and A-level Mathematics specifications require students to study a large data set during their course of study.
 More detail can be found in the DfE content document.
 The data set is chosen by each exam board, based on Ofqual guidance.

 The large data set in exams

-The new AS and A-level Mathematics exams will include questions or tasks that relate to the prescribed large data set, giving a material advantage to students who have studied it.
+The AS and A-level Mathematics exams will include questions or tasks that relate to the prescribed large data set, giving a material advantage to students who have studied it.

 For example, in the specimen assessment materials students who had studied the large data set would have gained a material advantage through: